 As the need for a third wand-user became more evident, Ginny began a campaign that eventually ended in Regulus ordering a specially-made wand from overseas.
 Japan, to be exact; in that country, the Trace was not placed on adolescents' wands.

 Thrilled, she began her self-education at once, and within months had advanced farther than some fifth-years at Hogwarts.
-This baffled Sirius and Regulus, but they finally agreed that her progress could only be related to her being the seventh child and the first girl born in several generations of Weasleys.
+This baffled Sirius and Regulus, but they finally agreed that her progress was indeed remarkable.
+She had power in her spellwork that denied reason, especially given her years of suppression in Azkaban.
+The brothers agreed that this might have some relation to her being the seventh child and the first girl born in several generations of Weasleys.
 Regulus in particular helped her as much as he could, when he wasn't saving the magical and Muggle population from Voldemort's wrath.

 The Black brothers were not the only one making an effort to curve the devastation the Death Eaters left in their wake.
 After Christmas holidays, Alastor Moody turned in his public resignation at Hogwarts and announced his intent to return to the Auror Department at the Ministry.
 His request was not received well by Lucius Malfoy and the other followers of Voldemort, but Moody had been quite popular during his day, and the general public was behind him.
 In the end, Minister Malfoy was forced to give Moody a position or risk loosing the support of the people.
 He did, however, put serious restrictions on the experienced ex-Auror—not that the restrictions did much good, though.
 Mad-Eye was not there to take cases and fight Death Eaters; he was there simply to be an inside influence.
 He slowly began working his way through the Wizards and Witches hovering in the middle ground, reasoning, questioning, and in the end, convincing them to come back to the Light side and be ready to make a stand if ever a public resistance was made.